 - ALLOCATED PA: This address space has been allocated to an LIR and no assignments or sub-allocations made from it are portable.
 Assignments and sub-allocations cannot be kept when moving to another provider. - ALLOCATED PI: This address space has been allocated to an LIR or RIR and all assignments made from it are portable.
 Assignments can be kept as long as the criteria for the original assignment are met.
 Sub-allocations cannot be made from this type of address space. - ALLOCATED UNSPECIFIED: This address space has been allocated to an LIR or RIR.
 Assignments may be PA or PI.
 This status is intended to document past allocations where assignments of both types exist.
 It is avoided for new allocations.
-Sub-allocations cannot be made from this type of address space. - SUB-ALLOCATED PA: This address space has been sub-allocated by an LIR to a downstream network operator that will make assignments from it.
+Sub-allocations cannot be made from this type of address space.

+- SUB-ALLOCATED PA: This address space has been sub-allocated by an LIR to a downstream network operator that will make assignments from it.
 All assignments made from it are PA.
 They cannot be kept when moving to a service provided by another provider. - LIR-PARTITIONED PA: This allows an LIR to document distribution and delegate management of allocated space within their organisation.
 Address space with a status of LIR-PARTITIONED is not considered used.
 When the addresses are used, a more specific inetnum should be registered. - LIR-PARTITIONED PI: This allows an LIR to document distribution and delegate management of allocated space within their organisation.
 Address space with a status of LIR-PARTITIONED is not considered used.
-When the addresses are used, a more specific inetnum should be registered. - EARLY-REGISTRATION: This is used by the RIPE Database administration when transferring pre-RIR registrations from the ARIN Database.
+When the addresses are used, a more specific inetnum should be registered. - EARLY-REGISTRATION: This is used by the RIPE Database administration whentransferring pre-RIR registrations from the ARIN Database.
 The value can be changed by database users (except for ALLOCATED PA).
-Only the RIPE Database administrators can create objects with this value. - NOT-SET: This indicates that the registration was made before the "status:" attributes became mandatory for inetnum objects.
+Only the RIPE Database administrators can create objects with this value. - NOT-SET: This indicates that the registration was made before the "status:"attributes became mandatory for inetnum objects.
 The object has not been updated since then.
 New objects cannot be created with this value.
-The value can be changed by database users.

-- ASSIGNED PA: This address space has been assigned to an End User for use with services provided by the issuing LIR.
-It cannot be kept when terminating services provided by the LIR. - ASSIGNED PI: This address space has been assigned to an End User and can be kept as long as the criteria for the original assignment are met.
+The value can be changed by database users. - ASSIGNED PA: This address space has been assigned to an End User for use with services provided by the issuing LIR.
+It cannot be kept when terminating services provided by the LIR. - ASSIGNED PI: This address space has been assigned to an End User and can be kept as long as the criteria for the original assignment are met. - ASSIGNED ANYCAST: This address space has been assigned for use in TLD anycast networks.
+It cannot be kept when no longer used for TLD anycast services.